PatrickEMcLean/DungeonMerchantStory/WorkingDraft.md

-# 33 -- Botlac v Asarah, boltac into the Well -- 3218
+# 33 -- Boltac v Asarah, boltac into the Well -- 3218

 Asarah was awakened by someone shaking her shoulder.
 She shrieked, and scrambled back underneath the table.